 Scales In Drop A

-Drop A guitar tuning gives you a lot of new opportunities when it comes to scales.
+Drop A guitar tuning gives you a lot of new possibilities when it comes to scales.
 You now have more opportunity for depth in your playing and tones.

 The first thing you need to do is learn the new notes on the fretboard.
 This will help you understand where each note is and how they relate to one another.